riconaef/Data_Lake/README.md

 # Creating-a-Data_Lake-on-AWS
-**Creating a Data Warehouse for building a relational database with Postgres on AWS**
+**Creating a Data Lake for building a relational database on AWS**

 ### Follwoing are the used libraries
-configparser, psycopg2
+configparser, datetime, os, pyspark

+If the script is run directly on a emr-cluster the configparser is not used.

 ### Project Motivation
 A startup called Sparkify, needs to have a relational database in the form of a star-schema to improve the data-analysis.
 The provided data consists of json files, which need to be reordered into five new tables.
 Below are the tables, which were created during the project:

-<ins>Staging tables:</ins> staging_events_table, staging_songs_table

-<ins>Fact table:</ins> songplay
+<ins>Fact table:</ins> songplays

 <ins>Dimension tables:</ins> users, songs, artists, times

 ![alt text](https://github.com/riconaef/Creating-a-Data-Warehouse-on-AWS/blob/main/star-schema.png)

-The data is loaded from an S3 storage on AWS into the staging tables.
+The data is loaded from an S3 bucket on AWS to the emr-cluster.
 From there the data are reordered with the help of an ETL pipeline into 5 new tables which have an star-schema architecture.
+Compared to a Data Warehouse, the data is not transformed.

 ### File Descriptions
-sql_queries.py<br />
-create_tables.py<br />
 etl.py<br />
-dwh.cfg<br />
+df.cfg<br />

-To run, first the "create_tables.py" needs to be run, which creates the tables.
-After, "etl.py" can be run, which fills the table with an etl-pipeline.
+To run, "etl.py" can be run, which loads the data from the S3 bucket, then loads the data back on another S3 bucket.
+If the script is run on a notebook, the main function can be called as follows: main().

 ### Test query
+To test, the data are loaded back in from the parquet files to perform a test query.

+test = spark.sql("""
-SELECT songs.title, COUNT(*) amount<br />
+    SELECT so.title, COUNT(*) amount
-FROM songs<br />
+    FROM df_songs so
-JOIN songplay ON (songs.song_id = songplay.song_id)<br />
+    JOIN df_songplay sp ON (so.song_id = sp.song_id)
-GROUP BY songs.title<br />
+    GROUP BY so.title""").show()
-ORDER BY amount DESC<br />
-LIMIT 10<br />

 Output:<br />
 ![alt text](https://github.com/riconaef/Creating-a-Data-Warehouse-on-AWS/blob/main/query1.png)